Line 2 (Wuhan Metro)

-The number of single day passengers on Line 2 has exceeded 500,000 on Jan 1, 2013, the first weekday after its opening, excluding elders holding free passes.
+The number of single day passengers on Line 2 has exceeded 500,000 on January 1, 2013, the first weekday after its opening, excluding elders holding free passes.
 When more lines interchangeable with Line 2 open around 2015, the passenger volume could reach 1 million per day.
-To accommodate such huge traffic, all stations on Line 2 have been extended to the length of 8-car trains for future use.
+And such number was consistently reached by April 2017.
+To accommodate such huge traffic numbers, all stations on Line 2 have been extended to the length of 8-car trains for future use.

 Line 2 is an important metro line in the Wuhan Metro system for being able to carry the heavy cross-Yangtze traffic in Wuhan.